Patrick-ring-motive/framework/README.md

 - `queryBindAll`: Binds a function to elements matching a query, avoiding duplicates.

 These functions add robustness and convenience to DOM manipulation and styling.

+## Enhanced `declare` Function

+Central to the library, `declare` now supports a wider range of function types including asynchronous functions, promises, and generator functions.

+### Usage
+`declare(function, identifier);`

+### Features
+- **Generator Function Support**: Handles generator functions for asynchronous iteration.
+- **Asynchronous and Promise Handling**: Correctly manages functions that are asynchronous or return promises.
+- **Regular Function Registration**: Continues to register regular functions for periodic execution.
+- **Dynamic Code Execution**: Evaluates string representations of code in a safe manner.

+### Error Handling
+Robust error handling is included to manage different function types and their exceptions.

+### Example
+Register different types of functions for periodic execution or evaluation within the application's lifecycle.